IBM-Bluemix-Docs/compare-and-comply/relnotes.md

 ## Known issues
 {: #known_issues}

-- The maximum size of an input file that can be uploaded to the service in interactive mode (that is, with a method not called by the `/v1/batches` interface, as well as in the Compare and Comply Tooling) is 1.5 MB.
-Files submitted through the `/v1/batches` interface can be up to 50 MB.
-See [Using batch processing](/docs/services/compare-and-comply/batching.html#batching) for information on the `/v1/batches` interface.
 - PDFs with security enabled cannot be parsed.
 - Documents with non-standard page layouts (such as 2 or 3 columns per page) do not parse correctly.